microsoft/TypeScript-wiki/FAQ.md

  * Nominal types (tagged, branded): [#202](https://github.com/microsoft/TypeScript/issues/202)
  * Negated types (not, exclusion, exclude, remove): [#4196](https://github.com/microsoft/TypeScript/issues/4196)
  * Exact types (sealed, final, closed, unopen): [#12936](https://github.com/microsoft/TypeScript/issues/12936)

+## Behavior That Looks Wrong (And Arguably Is) But Is Currently Working As Intended

+ * Method and function signatures behave differently, specifically that narrower argument types are unsoundly allowed in subtypes of methods, but not functions.
+See "Why Method Bivariance?" on this page

 ## Pre-Declined Feature Rquests

 ### New Utility Types